This graph shows the year-to-year and cumulative surface height

 The animated plots show the

-magnitude of year-to-year change.
+magnitude of year-to-year surface elevation change.
 These plots are referenced to

 the left-hand Y-axis and show the spatial variation of height